-Parents who wish to participate in Pacific Career and Technology High School's leadership teams, school committees, school activities or become a volunteer may contact the school's office at (916) 566-2715
+Parents who wish to participate in Vista Nueva Career Technology High School's leadership teams, school committees, school activities or become a volunteer please contact the school's office at (916) 566-2750.
+Parents may also contact individuals at the school site by using the school website.